30% off sitewide! Sale ends soon. -dsktp

 The soothing effect of CBD is one of the biggest reasons why so many people use CBD on a regular basis.
-The cannabidiol can help you feel calmer and less anxious.
+The cannabidiol can help you feel calmer and less anxious much like taking an herbal supplement for stress.
 However, because of CBD’s relaxation-inducing properties, it also has a propensity to make people tired.
 Luckily, you can mitigate this sleepiness.
 How?

 With CBD coffee.

 Caffeine is a stimulant that works to “energize” the central nervous system (CNS).
 Most of us have, at least at one point in our lives, drank caffeine.
 After all, it’s the most widely used psychoactive substance in the world.
 With that being said, it can have the following side effects:

 But why does caffeine have such powerful properties?
 While CBD interacts with the ECS system, caffeine interacts with adenosine receptors throughout the body.

 Adenosine is a chemical created in the brain that binds to the adenosine receptors found in your nerve cells.
 When adenosine binds to receptors, it has several effects:

 Caffeine works by fooling these receptors.
 To the nerve cell, caffeine looks almost identical to adenosine.
 In fact, caffeine can bind directly to an adenosine receptor.
 Once the caffeine has bound itself to the receptors, it causes the nerve cells to speed up—instead of slowing down like they would with adenosine.